secondfry/TradeSkillMaster/README.md

-# Addon Name
+# TradeSkillMaster

-This is the repository for <Addon Name>.
+This is the repository for Trade Skill Master (TSM).
 Modified for Ascension.gg.